 The inaugural Cheltenham Festival took place in 1860 but the meeting found its permanent home at Prestbury Park in 1911.
 Since then, it has been a staple fixture on the racing calendar.

-The 888sport blog is the place to go for all of the latest horse racing news and tips – both for the Cheltenham Festival and other major meetings across the United Kingdom and Ireland.
+888sport betting is the place to go for all the latest horse racing betting odds, news and tips – both for the 2023 Cheltenham Festival and other major meetings across the United Kingdom and Ireland.

 With information on horse racing bonuses, big race previews and insight from horse racing experts, there’s no better way to keep up-to-date with Cheltenham Festival market moves and betting trends.

 So, what are you waiting for?
 Join 888sport today and get stuck into the latest Cheltenham Festival betting odds.
 With markets on EVERY meeting across the UK & Ireland, 888sport is the best option for horse racing fans.

 The opening day of the Cheltenham Festival begins with the thrilling Supreme Novices’ Hurdle, which boasts a big field.
 The big race of the opening day of the Festival is the Champion Hurdle.

 Wednesday’s action moves on to Ladies’ Day and the Queen Mother Champion Chase is the headline act of the day.
 It’s one to watch as well with a potential high-class clash between Shishkin, Energumene and Chacun Pour Soi.

 Thursday is when the St Patrick’s Day celebrations consume the Cheltenham Racecourse.
 It’s a big party day with the Ryanair Chase and the Stayer’s Hurdle championship races taking centre stage.

 Then on Friday at the Cheltenham Festival, it is Gold Cup day.
 It’s what punters have all been waiting for, the renewal of the prestigious Cheltenham Gold Cup.